In August – September I will travel through the Northwest Passage as a lecturer and kayak guide.

 In 1848, it disappeared in the Arctic, its fate a mystery.
 In 2014, it was found.

-This is its story of HMS Erebus
+Palin´s book is the story of HMS Erebus

 In 1845, British explorer Sir John Franklin set out on a voyage to find the North-West Passage – the sea route linking the Atlantic Ocean to the Pacific.
 The expedition was expected to complete its mission within three years and return home in triumph but the two ships, HMS Erebus and HMS Terror, and the 129 men aboard them disappeared in the Arctic.
 The last Europeans to see them alive were the crews of two whaling ships in Baffin Bay in July 1845, just before they entered the labyrinth of the Arctic Archipelago.